robchendev/Guitardex_old/src/t/sample-technique.md

 tags: [wrist, thump]
 ---

-## Sample Technique Page

-Alls of this is unstyled right now and looks terrible.
-If you're viewing this page from a mobile device then it'll look even worse.
+This is a sample page demonstrating what each page would look like.
 There will be a **lot** more content here when the site fully launches.

-There would be a demonstration video at the top of each page

-Followed by common ways the technique is written in tabs:
+### Ex1

 <div class="tabImg">
   <img src="images/exampletab.jpg" />